ExperiencersInternational/uk-mno-and-mvno-network-features/eSIM-info/main.md

 * Using abroad: 120+ countries available, visit website for more information
 * Home provider: EE
 * Carrier profile (Pixel): Truphone
+* Other information: SIM Toolkit menu to contact support

 ## Firsty